-Guide to Laws for Consumers in the United States
+Guide to Laws for Consumers and Shoppers in the United States

 Here are the important federal laws relating to consumers and shopping.
 Your state may also have consumer laws, which generally provide even stronger consumer rights than the federal law.
 (See here for California).

 Tip: If you have a consumer dispute with a company, here are some options for exercising your rights!

 What are my rights regarding debt collection?